Southwest Area

 If you are successful in harvesting a bear or cougar, call the Central Point office at 541-826-8774 to schedule an appointment to check in your harvest.

-Western gray squirrel: Western gray squirrel hunting opened Sept.
-1, statewide and in that portion of the Rogue unit south of the Rogue River and South Fork Rogue River and North of Hwy 140.
+Western gray squirrel: Western gray squirrel hunting is open in that portion of the Rogue unit south of the Rogue River and South Fork Rogue River and North of Hwy 140.
 See page 68 of the 2024 Oregon Big Game Hunting Regulations for more information.

 Coyotes: Coyotes are opportunistic predators who are always on the hunt for food.
 Scout areas with decent populations of rabbits, ground squirrels, and other small game animals.